 Financial Strength Rating Long-Term Credit Rating Outlook Rating Year

-AICL A- (Excellent) a- Stable 2017
+AICL A- (Excellent) a- Stable 2018

-BLIC A- (Excellent) a- Stable 2017
+BLIC A- (Excellent) a- Stable 2018

-Argus Group bbb- Stable 2017
+Argus Group bbb- Stable 2018

-In December 2017, A.M.
-Best upgraded the Financial Strength Rating to A- (Excellent) from B++ (Good) and the Long-Term Issuer Credit Rating (Long-Term ICR) to "a-" from "bbb+" of AICL and BLIC.
-Concurrently, A.M.
-Best has upgraded the Long-Term ICR of Argus Group to "bbb-" from "bb+".
-The outlook for these Credit Ratings has been revised to stable from positive.
+In December 2018, AM Best has affirmed the Financial Strength Rating (FSR) of A- (Excellent) and the Long-Term Issuer Credit Ratings (Long-Term ICR) of "a-" of AICL and BLIC.
+Concurrently, AM Best has affirmed the Long-Term ICR of Argus Group of "bbb-".
+The outlook of these Credit Ratings (ratings) is stable.

-The ratings reflect Argus Group's balance sheet strength, which A.M.
-Best categorises as very strong, as well as its adequate operating performance, limited business profile and appropriate enterprise risk management.
+The ratings reflect Argus Group and its subsidiaries' balance sheet strength, which AM Best categorises as very strong, as well as its adequate operating performance, limited business profile and appropriate enterprise risk management.
 (1)

-(1) http://www3.ambest.com/ambv/bestnews/presscontent.aspx?altsrc=108&refnum=26009
+(1) http://news.ambest.com/presscontent.aspx?altsrc=108&refnum=27479